-That he at one or more times in or around the period from 29 June 2007 up to and including 26 April 2010 in [place 1] and/or [place 2] and/or [place 4] and/or [place 5] and/or [place 6], and/or elsewhere in the Netherlands, (always) together with [B] and/or [C] and/or [D] and/or [E] and/or another or others, but at least alone, (always) intentionally in violation of the prohibition underarticle 1 paragraph1 of the Terrorism Sanctions Regulations 2002 in conjunction with article 2,paragraphs1 and 2 and [article] 3 of EC Regulation no. 2580/2001 of the Council of the European Union dated 27 December 2001 concerning specific restricting measures against certain persons and entities in view of combatting terrorism (EC Official Journal L 344) [case file B02] including (inter alia)
+That he at one or more times in or around the period from 29 June 2007 up to and including 26 April 2010 in [place 1] and/or [place 2] and/or [place 3] and/or [place 4] and/or [place 5] and/or [place 6], and/or elsewhere in the Netherlands, (always) together with [B] and/or [C] and/or [A] and/or [E] and/or another or others, but at least alone, (always) intentionally in violation of the prohibition under article 1 paragraph 1 of the Terrorism Sanctions Regulations 2002 in conjunction with article 2, paragraphs 1 and 2 and article 3 of EC Regulation no. 2580/2001 of the Council of the European Union dated 27 December 2001 concerning specific restricting measures against certain persons and entities in view of combatting terrorism (EC Official Journal L 344) [case file B02] including (inter alia)

-- the prohibition to provide to or for the benefit of the Liberation Tigers of Tamil Eelam (LTTE), being a juristic person, group or entity within the meaning of the List appended to EC Regulation 2580/2001, deposits, other financial assets and economic means, whether directly or indirectly, - the prohibition to render any financial services for or for the benefit of that LTTE - the prohibition to knowingly participate in activities the object or effect of which is that the aforesaid prohibitions are circumvented, directly or indirectly, and/or that the freezing of balances, other financial assets and/or economic means which are in the possession of, owned or held by that LTTE are circumvented (repeatedly) - a) participated in meetings and/or organised meetings for the purpose of generating money for the LTTE and/or - b) gave and/or lent money to and/or collected money for and/or for the benefit of the LTTE, and/or sold lottery tickets and/or organised lotteries (in pursuit of profit), and/or sold goods (in pursuit of profit), and/or - c) managed assets and/or kept a financial administration for the benefit of the LTT, and/or d) in any other way provided, directly or indirectly, deposits and/or other financial assets and/or economic means, and/or rendered financial services for the LTTE.
+- the prohibition to provide to or for the benefit of the Liberation Tigers of Tamil Eelam (LTTE), being a juristic person, group or entity within the meaning of the List appended to EC Regulation 2580/2001, deposits, other financial assets and economic means, whether directly or indirectly,

+- the prohibition to render any financial services for or for the benefit of that LTTE a) participated in meetings and/or organised meetings for the purpose of generating money for the LTTE and/or b) gave and/or lent money to and/or collected money for and/or for the benefit of the LTTE, and/or sold lottery tickets and/or organised lotteries (in pursuit of profit), and/or sold goods (in pursuit of profit), and/or c) managed assets and/or kept a financial administration for the benefit of the LTT, and/or d) in any other way provided, directly or indirectly, deposits and/or other financial assets and/or economic means, and/or rendered financial services for the LTTE.